EFFECTIVE May 1, 2021

 - An Officer of the Fire Department

 - An Officer of the Police Department

 Once you receive your Open Burning Permit, this permit must be available on site during the burn.
-Burning is allowed only between the hours of 10:00AM and 5:00PM on a sunny or partly sunny day with the wind speed between five and fifteen miles per hour.
+Burning is allowed only between the hours of 10:00AM and 5:00PM on a sunny or partly sunny day with the wind speed below fifteen miles per hour.

 Recreational Burning on Private or Commercial Property

-A permit is not required in the Town of East Lyme for this purpose provided that the size of such fire pit / outdoor fireplace does not exceed 3 feet in diameter, and the following safety protocols are being followed:
+A permit is not required in the Town of East Lyme for this purpose provided that the size of the fire pit or outdoor fireplace does not exceed 3 feet in diameter, and the following safety protocols are being followed:

 - Be sure the ground is level when placing a portable fire pit and that it is placed atop a natural surface such as concrete, stone, gravel, brick or slate or on a fire-resistant composite.
 Putting the fire pit on a wood deck can be dangerous.

 - Use special caution near overhanging trees, which can easily ignite from flying wood-fire sparks.

 - The area around the outdoor fire must be free of combustibles.